mbert/kubeadm2ha/README.md

 This is a preview in order to obtain early feedback.
 It is not done yet.
 Known limitations are:

-- In some clusters joining the first secondary master will fail when using the keepalived/nginx option.
-This seems to be a timing issue expected to be fixed in Kubernetes 1.18.0.
+- In some clusters joining secondary masters fails with EOF when uploading configmaps when _nginx_ is used as a load balancer.
+For now, please use _haproxy_ or _kube-vip_ instead.
 - The code has been tested almost exclusively in a Redhat-like (RHEL) environment.
 More testing on other distros is needed.

 ## Why is there no release yet?